 Be open to entering a posture a new way.
 It may not be what you do all the time, but changing your muscle pattern could lead you to successfully doing something you’ve never done before.

 As far as I’m concerned when it comes to teaching an asana the only rule is Ahimsa, or non-violence.
 Never push past pain, but if you aren’t feeling pain why limit yourself to what you always do?
+It’s not too much to recommend a chiropractic for constant pain, visit website here.

 What’s your preferred Method of Practice?